tytydraco/yessleep/out/An_Introverts_Dream.md

 I turned off the TV, trying to shake off what I'd seen, and walked to the fridge.
 I found a pizza box - my usual comfort food when I'm down.
 I put it in the microwave and watched it heat up, the humming filling the silence.
 When it dinged, I almost jumped.

 The first bite made me recoil.
 The pizza was... wrong.
 It had flavor, but it was like the food was trying to remember what it should taste like.
 I can't explain it better than that.
 Desperate, I started grabbing other food from the fridge, not caring if it was cold.
 But everything tasted the same way - like it was imitating real food but couldn't quite get it right.
-It was the strangest thing I'd ever experienced
+It was the strangest thing.

 My mind went numb.
 I left the mess of food behind and curled up on the living room sofa.
 Finally, the tears came.
 I never thought I'd miss something as simple as hearing another person's voice.